sdtemple/isweep/README.md

 - The package ---> src/
 - The pipelines ---> workflow/

+You should run all `snakemake` pipelines in their `workflow/some-pipeline/`.

+You should be in the `conda activate isweep` environment for analyses.

+You should run the analyses using cluster jobs.

 We have made README.md files in most subfolders.

 ## Running the isweep procedure: